entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Ordovician to Silurian).md

 **Horn Vally Siltstone, Amadeus Basin, central Australia**
 > - **Age**: Early Flioan.
 > - **Taxa**: *Porophoraspis* sp. indet.
 (Young, 1997)
->
-> Horn Valley Siltstone Formation, Amadeus Basin/ Eastern Gardiner Range, Areyonga Creek Section, Northern Territory, Australia.
+> - **Locality and horizon**: Horn Valley Siltstone Formation, Amadeus Basin/ Eastern Gardiner Range, Areyonga Creek Section, Northern Territory, Australia.
 (Locality 5 in figure 1 of Young, 1997), CPC 33541
->
+> - **Comments**:
 > - **References**:

 **Rowena Formation, Australia**
 > - **Age**: Flioan.
 > - **Taxa**: *Arandaspis* sp. indet.
 (Young, 2009)

-> Mutawintji National Park, far western New South Wales, Australia.
+> - **Locality and horizon**: Mutawintji National Park, far western New South Wales, Australia.
-> - The Rowena Formation has previously been correlated with units underlying the Stairway Sandstone (Pacoota Sandstone, Horn Valley Siltstone) in the Amadeus Basin.
+> - **Comments**: The Rowena Formation has previously been correlated with units underlying the Stairway Sandstone (Pacoota Sandstone, Horn Valley Siltstone) in the Amadeus Basin.
 Horizon unknown, probably from the middle to upper part of the Rowena Formation.
 ANU 36481.
 > - **References**: (Young, 2009)

 **Pircancha Formation, Bolivia**
 > - **Age**: Flioan.
 > - **Taxa**: *Pircanchaspis rinconensis* Erdtmann et al., 2000

-> A layer of silty mudstone outcropping at a small hill named 'Rincon', about 100 m north of the 'Escuela Seccional de Puesto Grande' (District of Tarija, S Bolivia) along the main road from Potosı to Tarija.
+> - **Locality and horizon**: A layer of silty mudstone outcropping at a small hill named 'Rincon', about 100 m north of the 'Escuela Seccional de Puesto Grande' (District of Tarija, S Bolivia) along the main road from Potosı to Tarija.
 The mudstones belong to the Pircancha Formation (local stratigraphy).

-> - Sansom and Andreev (2019): "More contentiously, the Pircancha Formation of southern Bolivia has yielded what may be the headshield of an unknown agnathan (Erdtmann et al., 2000), but the mouldic nature of the solitary specimen and the absence of clear arandaspid features renders this record somewhat ambiguous in nature.......It is possible that the mouldic material that comprises *Pircanchaspis rinconensis* (Erdtmann et al., 2000) falls into the arandaspids, but we share, along with the original authors, caution over the vertebrate assignment of this material."
+> - **Comments**: Sansom and Andreev (2019): "More contentiously, the Pircancha Formation of southern Bolivia has yielded what may be the headshield of an unknown agnathan (Erdtmann et al., 2000), but the mouldic nature of the solitary specimen and the absence of clear arandaspid features renders this record somewhat ambiguous in nature.......It is possible that the mouldic material that comprises *Pircanchaspis rinconensis* (Erdtmann et al., 2000) falls into the arandaspids, but we share, along with the original authors, caution over the vertebrate assignment of this material."
 > - **References**:

 ## Dapingian to Darriwilian, Middle Ordovician
 **Amdeh Formation AM4, Oman**
 > - **Age**: latestest Dapingian to Early Darriwilian
 > - **Taxa**: *Sacabambaspis* sp.
 (Sansom et al., 2009),

-> Wadi Daiqa (Am4), Saih Hatat region of northern Oman.
+> - **Locality and horizon**: Wadi Daiqa (Am4), Saih Hatat region of northern Oman.
 > - **References**:

 **Amdeh Formation AM5, Saih Hatat region, Oman**
 > - **Age**: Darriwilian.
 > - **Taxa**: *Sacabambaspis* sp.
 (Sansom et al., 2009),

-> Wadi Qahza (Am5), Saih Hatat region of northern Oman.
+> - **Locality and horizon**: Wadi Qahza (Am5), Saih Hatat region of northern Oman.

-> Hayl al Quwasim (AM5), Saih Hatat region of northern Oman.
+> - Hayl al Quwasim (AM5), Saih Hatat region of northern Oman.
 > - **References**:

 **Amdeh Formation AM5, Sultanate region, Oman**
 > - **Age**: late Darriwilian.
 > - **Taxa**: *Sacabambaspis* sp.
 (Sansom et al., 2009),

-> Al Fleij (Am5), Sultanate region of northeast Oman.
+> - **Locality and horizon**: Al Fleij (Am5), Sultanate region of northeast Oman.

 > - **References**: